Vet Tech Colleges in Michigan

 United States Michigan

 It’s important to note that these figures also varied based on the source of data.
-For illustration, Indeed (October 2023) found an average annual salary of $35,099 among MI veterinary technicians, and Payscale—a data aggregator of self-reported salaries in common occupations—found the following percentiles nationally:
+For illustration, Indeed (August 2024) found an average annual salary of $36,552 among MI veterinary technicians, and PayScale—a data aggregator of self-reported salaries in common occupations—found the following percentiles nationally:

 • 10th percentile: $29,000

 When considering earning potential, the cost of living is a key piece of the puzzle.
 Vet Techs in MI fared slightly better than people in this industry nationwide.
-This salary point is particularly interesting because Michigan is one of the cheaper states to live in across the country.
-The Missouri Economic Research and Information Center (MERIC 2023) found that MI was the 15th most affordable state, with below-average costs for everything.
+This salary point is particularly interesting because Michigan is one of the country’s cheaper states to live in.
+The Missouri Economic Research and Information Center (MERIC 2024) found that MI was the 12th most affordable state, with below-average costs for everything.
 This is something to keep in mind when evaluating the salary data within this region.

 Vet Tech Schools in Michigan With Degree Programs